Effects of Alcohol

 Alcohol creates damage in every corner of our current culture.
 The damages mount up so heavily that one could even say it impedes and corrupts our very civilization.
 The evidence is provided in the annual report from the World Health Organization, the Global Status Report on Alcohol and Health.

-In their 2011 report, the World Health Organization clearly described the extensive and pervasive damaging effects of alcohol.
-According to that report: The harmful use of alcohol is one of the world’s leading health risks.
+The World Health Organization clearly described the extensive and pervasive damaging effects of alcohol.
+According to their report: The harmful use of alcohol is one of the world’s leading health risks.
 The WHO determines that alcohol consumption has a causal relationship to more than 60 major types of diseases and injuries.
 Approximately 2.5 million deaths each year are alcohol-related.
 In all, 4 percent of worldwide deaths and 4.5 percent of disease and injury can be attributed to alcohol.

-Effects of Alcohol - Specific Illnesses or Problems Caused by Abuse:
+Specific Illnesses or Problems Caused by Alcohol Abuse:

 - From 20 percent to 50 percent of cirrhosis of the liver cases